 Increasing Advances in Non-Invasive Methods Contributes to Market Growth

-For instance, in January 2024, ClinicSciences in collaboration with Trajan Scientific offered an expansion of the microsampling devices market of hempen and Mitra in France, Italy, Spain, and Portugal, enabling anyone to collect blood samples even at home by following instructions provided in sampling kit, making it ideal for blood sugar test and infectious diseases tests suited to both professional and layman.
-In addition, many self-diagnostic tools monitoring for infectious diseases such as non-variola orthopoxviral, monkeypox, and human papillomavirus are present in the market that allow minimal invasion methods and easy specimen collection features helping in decentralized clinical trials in remote areas also.
+For instance, in January 2024, ClinicSciences, in collaboration with Trajan Scientific, offered an expansion of the microsampling devices market of Hempen and Mitra in France, Italy, Spain, and Portugal, enabling anyone to collect blood samples even at home by following instructions provided in the sampling kit, making it ideal for blood sugar tests and infectious disease tests suited to both professionals and laypeople.
+In addition, many self-diagnostic tools monitoring for infectious diseases such as non-variola orthopoxviral, monkeypox, and human papillomavirus are present in the market that allow minimally invasive methods and easy specimen collection features, helping in decentralized clinical trials in remote areas also.
 For instance, in April 2024, Labcorp received FDA emergency use approval for the Mpox PCR Test Home Collection Kit for diagnosis of non-variola orthopoxviral infection and monkeypox virus in older patients.
-The diagnostic kit works on the principle of PCR technology present with a return laboratory package for disease analysis.
-Providing crucial diagnostic tools convenient testing options to patients and physicians and increasing the demand for specimen collection cards market.
+The diagnostic kit works on the principle of PCR technology, with a return laboratory package for disease analysis.
+Providing crucial diagnostic tools and convenient testing options to patients and physicians, and increasing the demand for specimen collection cards market.

-In addition, the Abbott launched Cervi-Collect Specimen Collection Kit for HPV testing, using cervical canal samples containing a cervical brush and transport tube to stabilize DNA, allowing simplified sample collection using an automated sample preparation system helping to reduce manual steps and sampling errors, allowing less time consumption and minimum resource requirement to maintain the integrity of the sample.
-The increasing preference of specimen collection card testing is helping the market to grow.
+In addition, Abbott launched the Cervi-Collect Specimen Collection Kit for HPV testing, using cervical canal samples containing a cervical brush and transport tube to stabilize DNA, allowing simplified sample collection using an automated sample preparation system, helping to reduce manual steps and sampling errors, allowing less time consumption and minimum resource requirement to maintain the integrity of the sample.
+The increasing preference for specimen collection card testing is helping the market to grow, positively influencing the specimen collection cards market size.

 Technological Advancement in Specimen Collection Fuels the Growth of Market

-The rapidly changing technological landscape increasing the demands for safer and more efficient diagnostic procedures aimed at improving patient diagnostic outcomes to reduce invasive procedures of diseases such as idiopathic pulmonary fibrosis.
-According to the National Institute of Health (NIH), the prevalence of IPF in older individuals is approximately 85%, and per 10,000 individuals over 10.7% of cases in males and 7.4% of cases in females are registered.
-To reduce the number of invasive procedure cases many specimen collection card companies are stepping up to the plate by offering innovative and practical solutions to patients by using AI-powered tools and software.
-For instance, in January 2024, FDA approved Fibresolve an artificial intelligence diagnostic tool for early detection and intervention of high-risk patients by identifying patterns of idiopathic fibrosis and CT scan analysis.
-It is majorly used to provide timely and personalized treatment acting as an auxiliary tool for clinics by preventing the need of invasive and expensive testing.
+The rapidly changing technological landscape is increasing the demand for safer and more efficient diagnostic procedures aimed at improving patient diagnostic outcomes to reduce invasive procedures for diseases such as idiopathic pulmonary fibrosis.
+According to the National Institute of Health (NIH), the prevalence of IPF in older individuals is approximately 85%, and per 10,000 individuals, 10.7% of cases are in males and 7.4% of cases are in females.
+To reduce the number of invasive procedure cases, many specimen collection card companies are stepping up to the plate by offering innovative and practical solutions to patients by using AI-powered tools and software.
+For instance, in January 2024, the FDA approved Fibresolve, an artificial intelligence diagnostic tool for early detection and intervention of high-risk patients by identifying patterns of idiopathic fibrosis and CT scan analysis.
+It is mainly used to provide timely and personalized treatment, acting as an auxiliary tool for clinics by preventing the need for invasive and expensive testing.

-Furthermore, AI technology is ascribed to the rise in awareness about early medical intervention of cognitive tests for dementia, Alzheimer and other impairment.
-According to WHO, more than 55 million people have dementia and around 60% are in low-income and high-income countries.
-Alzheimer's contributes around 60-70% of the cases, to reduce the cases of memory loss condition in the population many market players are innovative software that helps in early diagnosis.
-For instance, in January 2024, the FDA approved Brainsee an AI-powered software platform that uses scores from standard cognitive tests and MRI data that predict the probability of developing AD dementia in mild cognitively impaired individual within five years, enabling in appropriate treatments at an early stage of the disease process and expanding the opportunities for market players.
+Furthermore, AI technology is attributed to the rise in awareness about early medical intervention through cognitive tests for dementia, Alzheimer's, and other impairments.
+According to WHO, more than 55 million people have dementia, and around 60% are in low- and high-income countries.
+Alzheimer's contributes around 60-70% of the cases; to reduce the cases of memory loss conditions in the population, many market players are developing innovative software that helps in early diagnosis.
+For instance, in January 2024, the FDA approved Brainsee, an AI-powered software platform that uses scores from standard cognitive tests and MRI data to predict the probability of developing AD dementia in mild cognitively impaired individuals within five years, enabling appropriate treatments at an early stage of the disease process and expanding the opportunities for market players.
+These innovations support broader specimen collection cards industry analysis by enhancing diagnostic accessibility and efficiency.

 Recent Trends in the Specimen Collection Cards Industry